PeiranLi001/mCP_BDX/Simulation_sample/Readme.md

 For example:

-the benchmark for Mass of mCP is 0.1 GeV, produced by annihilation, please use ./Shower/annihilation/m_1e_1GeV/m_1e_1GeV.csv
+the benchmark for Mass of mCP is 0.001 GeV, produced by annihilation, please use ./Shower/annihilation/m_1e_3GeV/m_1e_3GeV.csv

-don't use ./Shower/annihilation/m_1e_1GeV/m_1e_1GeV_10GeV.csv , ./Shower/annihilation/m_1e_1GeV/m_1e_1GeV_9GeV.csv , ...
+don't use ./Shower/annihilation/m_1e_3GeV/m_1e_3GeV_10GeV.csv , ./Shower/annihilation/m_1e_3GeV/m_1e_3GeV_9GeV.csv , ...

 Inside the .csv sample file, each row refers to one mCP's 4-momentum and weight: {px, py, pz, E, weight}.

+Sometimes it is empty in the .csv sample file, because the total production is zero.

 total_number_mCP_include_shower.nb includes the total number of mCP and anti-mCP for production.